ariga/atlas/doc/md/cli/reference.md

 It then attempts to apply the pending migration files in the correct order onto the database.
 The first argument denotes the maximum number of migration files to apply.
 As a safety measure 'atlas migrate apply' will abort with an error, if:
-  - the migration directory is not integer according to the 'atlas.sum' file
+  - the migration directory is not in sync with the 'atlas.sum' file
   - the migration and database history do not match each other

 #### Example